 As far as Bolt and Yandex go, both are decent options.
 Bolt is slightly more expensive (25-30 GEL for the ‘standard’ option VS Yandex’s 20-25 GEL), but in my experience, the average car you’ll get is also a lot nicer.

-In general, ride-sharing apps represent great value-for-money, as the $10 fee for what’s a 30-minute ride likely won’t break the bank for anyone.
+In general, ride-sharing apps represent great value-for-money in Georgia, as a mere $10 for a 30-minute ride likely won’t break the bank for anyone.

 Oh, I almost forgot.
 I’m not sure about Yandex, but Bolt even allows you to pay in cash and stops right outside of the airport.
 That’s handy if you’re in a hurry and don’t have mobile data / don’t want to mess around with adding your card details.
 And yes, the airport does have free wifi.

-Tbilisi Airport to Centre by Taxi: Don’t Get Scammed
+Tbilisi Airport to Center by Taxi: Don’t Get Scammed

 You won’t have any issues finding a white taxi outside of the terminal building, and, in most cases, you won’t have to even venture out of the terminal to get solicited by hordes of taxi drivers ready for your business.